httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Instead of statically defining URL components like paths, it is RECOMMENDED that applications using HTTP define links in payloads, to allow flexibility in deployment.

-Using runtime links in this fashion has a number of other benefits.
+Using runtime links in this fashion has a number of other benefits -- especially when an application is to have multiple implementations and/or deployments (as is often the case for those that are standardised).

 For example, navigating with a link allows a request to be routed to a different server without the overhead of a redirection, thereby supporting deployment across machines well.

-It also becomes possible to "mix" different applications on the same server, and offers a natural mechanism for extensibility, versioning and capability management.
+It also becomes possible to "mix and match" different applications on the same server, and offers a natural mechanism for extensibility, versioning and capability management, since the document containing the links can also contain information about their targets.

+Using links also offers a form of cache invalidation that's seen on the Web; when a resource's state changes, the application can change its link to it so that a fresh copy is always fetched.

 ## Rich Functionality